Ranafast: Name

-Ranafast, or sometimes Rannafast or Rinnafarset, is the anglicised version of the area’s original and official name Rann na Feirste.
+Ranafast, or sometimes Rannafast or Rinnafarset, is the anglicised version of the area's original and official name Rann na Feirste.

 Language

 Ranafast is a Gaeltacht area, therefore the Irish language is the predominantly spoken language.
 According to the 2016 census 90.4% of the population of Ranafast could speak Irish and 66.6% of the population spoke Irish daily outside the education system.

 Arts and culture

 The writers Séamus Ó Grianna and Seosamh Mac Grianna were born in Ranafast.

+The storyteller and writer, Mici (Sheáin Néill) Ó Baoill, was from Ranafast.